LeFroid/Viper-Browser/README.md

 The browser software uses the qmake build system.
 The project can be built with QtCreator or through the command line by running 'qmake-qt5' or 'qmake', followed by 'make'

-If it is your first time running the program, you will have to manually copy the files 'hosts_adblock.txt' and 'search_engines.json' into the directory ~/.config/Vaccarelli/
+If it is your first time running the program, you will have to manually copy the file 'search_engines.json' into the directory ~/.config/Vaccarelli/

+# Thanks

+This project is possible thanks to the work of others, including those involved in the following projects:

+* Qt Framework
+* PDF.js (license in file PDFJS-APACHE-LICENSE)
+* Arora QT Browser (licenses in files LICENSE.GPL2, LICENSE.LGPL3)
+* Qt Tab Browser example (From Qt 5.5 Webkit example archive)
+* Code Editor example (From Qt examples, license in file CodeEditor-LICENSE-BSD)
+* Qupzilla - for parts of AdBlockPlus implementation (license in file GPLv3)
+* Otter Browser - for parts of AdBlockPlus implementation (license in file GPLv3)